JakobDev/minecraft-launcher-lib/doc/install.rst

         "setProgress" some_function, #This function is called to set the progress.
         "setMax": some_function, #This function is called to set to max progress.
     }

+Files that are already exists will not be replaced.